Hydrocodone/ibuprofen: Pregnancy

 Opioids such as hydrocodone cross the placenta, and can therefore affect the fetus.
 Studies have shown a possible association between opioids and adverse outcomes such as birth defects, poor fetal growth, stillbirth, and preterm delivery.
 Prolonged use of opioids by a pregnant mother can also lead to neonatal withdrawal syndrome.
 NSAIDs such as ibuprofen should generally be avoided in pregnancy, as there are conflicting reports of birth defects after in utero exposure.
 However, it is accepted that NSAIDs prevent closure of the fetal ductus arteriosus, which happens during the later stages of pregnancy.
 Because of this, ibuprofen should be avoided after 30 weeks gestation.

 Breastfeeding

 Hydrocodone and ibuprofen are excreted in breast milk, so appropriate caution should be taken when prescribing to breastfeeding mothers.

 Special populations

 There is no evidence to support altered pharmacokinetic properties due to differences in gender or age.
 However, this drug combination has not been tested in children.

 Adverse effects

 The side effects for hydrocodone/ibuprofen are a combination of the side effects of the component drugs.
 Side effects experienced in more than 10% of the population taking the drug include: headache, drowsiness, dizziness, constipation, nausea, and dyspepsia.

+In the US, the label for hydrocodone/ibuprofen contains a black box warning about addiction, abuse, and misuse.